diiix7/react-native-pos-print/README.md

 ## Example Usage for BLE print

+- **Bluetooth Initialization**: Set up Bluetooth for connecting to thermal printers.
+- **Device Discovery**: Search for nearby Bluetooth thermal printers.
+- **Printer Connection**: Connect to a selected device using its MAC address.
+- **Print Capability**: Print formatted text using the specified options.

 Below is an example demonstrating how to use the library to initialize Bluetooth, search for devices, connect to a printer, and print a sample text:

 ```javascript